The PEMAC Constitution can be downloaded from: https://www.pemac.com.au/wp-content/uploads/2024/09/PEMAC-constitution-version-3-2022-5.pdf

 Owing to a higher likelihood of interference 27Mhz band radios are prohibited from use at Hart Field.

-29Mhz and 36Mhz systems may be used providing they are labeled as meeting Australian standards and operate on the following channels only.
+29Mhz and 36Mhz systems may be used providing they are labelled as meeting Australian standards and operate on the following channels only.

 29Mhz – Channels 10 through to 36